CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 General/resize-linux-pg.md

 #### 2.3 Expand the root File System

 After resizing the underlying volume/partition, we still need to resize the file system on top of it.
-The actual command depends on the specific file system (the same file system used by protected root file system).
+The actual command depends on the fileystem type used by the root filesystem.

 * For extended file systems (ext2/3/4), we can run `resize2fs`.
 For example